Communicating a Diagnosis

 page, do not apply

-- The naturopath has the knowledge, skill and judgment to perform the controlled act safely, accurately and ethically.
+- They have the knowledge, skill and judgment to perform the controlled act safely, accurately and ethically.

 What is a Naturopathic Diagnosis?